chrimson/ML-LTE-RFF/src/README.md

 Truncating is necessary due to limits of CPU and memory

 Ultimately, this kind of CNN ML can be extended to any wireless platform.
-LTE was only applied here to demonstrate the principle of RF Fingerprinting
+LTE was only applied here to demonstrate the principle of RF Fingerprint recognition

 ## To Do